 Despite documented compass calibration issues (OSW 2012a, R2 et al. 2013), the Sontek M9 was chosen for 2013 ADCP measurements because of its shallow measurement depth and greater vertical resolution than other ADCPs.
 Compass calibration scores, loop test results, and GPS data quality indicate that the Sontek M9 was affected by magnetic interference from the outboard motor.
 Anticipating that compass errors might compromise GPS-based velocities, procedures were developed to maintain a constant boat orientation during loop tests.
 These procedures resulted in successful loop tests, allowing valid velocity and discharge measurements where the proportion of bad bottom-tracking was less than 5%.
-Where the proportion of bad bottom-tracking exceeded 5%, repeated loop tests were used to quantify loop test uncertainty.
-Results indicate that 95% of the 1-D model flow measurements had overall uncertainties less than 5%.
+Where the proportion of bad bottom-tracking was less than 5%.
+Where the proportion of bad bottom-tracking was less than 5%.